#1 Accident Doctor – Best Physicians for Car Wreck Injuries

 • Referrals to specialists (e.g., orthopedists or neurologists)

 Medical documentation starts at your first appointment.
-It will continue with every appointment until you are released from care.
+It will continue with every appointment until you are released.
 If you’re pursuing a claim, documentation is extremely important.
 Your accident doctor will create detailed records of:

 • Your symptoms